 - Time and Material: These are additional fees, including consulting hours, training, and any other support you might need from your ISV.

-For example, find out who in their team will answer your questions, their typical response times described in Service Level Agreements (SLA), and what kind of resources they have online to help you troubleshoot on your own.
+For example, find out who in their team will answer your questions, their typical response times described in Service Level Agreements (SLA), and what resources they have online to help you troubleshoot.
 This step is as crucial as determining the technology you need because your team will want to know what to expect and establish trust with the selected ISV.
 After all, you are entering a partnership and need to see if they align with your values, communication methods, and overall objectives.

-When selecting an ERP, ISVs play a crucial role in ensuring your specific needs are met while optimizing your business.
+When selecting an ERP, ISVs meet your needs while optimizing your business.
 In this process, your part is to determine the weight of each consideration mentioned above to facilitate your organization’s decision-making.
 This commitment takes time and requires input from various stakeholders to ensure your supply chain operations run smoothly, both internally and externally.

 If you are a business currently doing EDI with your supply chain partners and plan to transition to a new ERP, please consider contacting us next time you evaluate an ISV specializing in EDI & API automation.